 3. Begin chest compressions

 Lay your hand over the heart (at the intercostal space) and press firmly enough to compress the chest about one-third to one-half its usual depth.
 You should aim for 10 – 12 compressions over a five-second span.
 Repeat these steps at a one breath to 10 – 12 compressions ratio.
+Because you will be doing more than 100 compressions per minute, a new person should take over compressions after two minutes.

 4. Compress the abdomen in large breeds